 Instructions

-- Add a whole raw chicken to a large stock pot.
-Add the chicken broth and then fill the pot with water to cover the chicken.
+- Add 1 whole raw chicken to a large stock pot.
+Add 1 quart chicken broth and then fill the pot with 4 cups waterto cover the chicken.

-- Chop the onion, celery, and carrots.
-Add them and the minced garlic and salt and pepper.
+- Chop 1 large onion, 3 chopped celery stalks, and 5 chopped carrots.
+Add 3 cloves minced garlic, 2 teaspoons salt, 2 teaspoons dried basil, 2 teaspoons dried thyme, and 1 teaspoon ground black pepper.
 Add all ingredients to the soup pot.
 Cover and simmer on medium-high low until the soup boils.

 - Once the soup is boiling, turn down the temperature to medium for 1 hour.
 Stir the soup and make sure the chicken is still covered by the soup.
 Add more water if needed.
 Put the lid back on the pot, and turn the cooking temperature down to low, and simmer for another hour.